Dadmatech/Nevise/README.md

-# DadmaCheck: A Bert-Based Spell-Checker for Persian
+# Nevise: A Bert-Based Spell-Checker for Persian

 ## packages Installation